7RU7H/Archive/Tools/Debuggers-IDEs-Editors/IDEs/VS-Code.md

 ## Plugins

 For security and development of any kind just get:
-- [Snyk plugin](https://snyk.io/platform/ide-plugins/) for all variants of VScode, it is very powerful.
+- [Snyk plugin](https://snyk.io/platform/ide-plugins/) for all variants of VS-Code, it is very powerful.

 ## Keybindings, tricks ,etc